Well-woman examination: Further examination of the breasts

 A mammogram is a special X-ray of the breasts.
 They are the procedure most likely to detect early breast cancer in asymptomatic women.
 Mammograms can show tumors long before they are large enough to palpate.
 They are recommended for women who have symptoms of breast cancer or who are at increased risk of developing the disease.
 They are performed with the patient standing, the breast pressed between two plastic plates, as the image is taken.
 The interpretation has to be performed by a specialist.

 Breast ultrasound is a complementary study of mammography.
 In many women the tissue that makes up the breast is very dense, representing fibrous tissue and glandular tissue, which produces milk during lactation.
 This limits the radiologist interpreting the study, so, in these cases, the ultrasound is helpful, since this is capable of distinguishing tumors in women with dense breast tissue, where identification is otherwise difficult.
 Additionally, it is advisable to follow up a mammogram that shows indications of tumors with an ultrasound, to confirm, before more invasive procedures are undertaken.

 Pelvic exam

-The pelvic exam is part of the physical examination of the internal pelvic organs (uterus, cervix, ovaries), vagina, and external genitalia.
-This exam typically consists of three parts:
+The pelvic exam is part of the physical examination of the internal pelvic organs (uterus, cervix, ovaries), vagina, and vulva.
+This exam often includes three parts: